spyhi/JSConfHI-Unique-Eats/README.md

 # Walkable

 ## Tiki's Bar and Grill
-Around the corner from the Marriott Waikiki, Tiki's has an upscale selection of locally-inspired meals and cocktails.
+Around the corner from the ‘Alohilani, Tiki's has an upscale selection of locally-inspired meals and cocktails.

 [Website](https://www.tikisgrill.com/dinner-menu) | [Yelp](https://www.yelp.com/biz/tikis-grill-and-bar-honolulu) | [Google Maps](https://www.google.com/maps/place/Tikis+Grill+%26+Bar/@21.2723981,-157.8229601,19.33z/data=!4m5!3m4!1s0x7c007270c1a4e7a5:0x13810b9592914a9a!8m2!3d21.2724386!4d-157.822561)

 ## Tucker & Bevvy
-Near the Marriott and known for its breakfast menu, *Tucker & Bevvy* is inspired by Australiand and New Zealand cuisine and makes its meals "picnic-ready" so you can hit the beach ASAP!
+Near the ‘Alohilani and known for its breakfast menu, *Tucker & Bevvy* is inspired by Australiand and New Zealand cuisine and makes its meals "picnic-ready" so you can hit the beach ASAP!

 [Website](https://tuckerandbevvy.com/) | [Yelp](https://www.yelp.com/biz/tucker-and-bevvy-honolulu-5) | [Google Maps](https://www.google.com/maps/place/Tucker+%26+Bevvy+Picnic+Food/@21.2717307,-157.8225152,20.46z/data=!4m5!3m4!1s0x7c0072709607a161:0x6023fac91f69fd78!8m2!3d21.2717298!4d-157.8223955)